Comments

 Part C - Managing and Protecting Exploitable IP

 (18) Subject to budget and expenditure limits, the IP Manager may decide on initial provisional patent filings.
-The University will not normally invest in protection beyond the provisional patent stage except with the approval of the Senior Deputy Vice-Chancellor (Research and Industry Engagement) based on a business case or evidence of commercial interest or risk sharing with another organisation.
+The University will not normally invest in protection beyond the provisional patent stage except with the approval of the Deputy Vice-Chancellor (Research and Industry Engagement) based on a business case or evidence of commercial interest or risk sharing with another organisation.

 (19) Once a provisional patent application has been filed, the IP Officer will consult with the Creator(s) regarding the persons to be named as inventors using the Inventorship Enquiry Form.